Octavius-Dante/Tetra-Proxima/CAPM-DAY-10/Readme.md

 1. ERP core software is stable
 2. We can deliver innovation at much faster phase
-3. Never cause any problem to sap upgrades becasue The extension is built outside the environment
+3. Never cause any problem to sap upgrades because The extension is built outside the environment

 </br>
 </br>